 Any student having seven or more excused, approved or unexcused absences in a semester-length class or fourteen or more excused, approved or unexcused absences in a year-length class will receive no credit for that class unless a waiver is granted by the Attendance Committee.
-However, students shall not be denied credit for a course if they have seven or more excused absences in a semester-length class or fourteen or more excused absences in a year-length class when the following conditions are met: (1) the absences are validated as excused, (2) make up work is satisfactorily completed, and (3) a passing grade has been earned for course work during the semester.
+However, students shall not be denied credit for a course if they have seven or more excused absences in a semester-length class or fourteen or more excused absences in a year-length class or fourteen or more excused absences in a year-length class when the following conditions are met: (1) the absences are validated as excused, (2) make up work is satisfactorily completed, and (3) a passing grade has been earned for course work during the semester.
 Eligibility for credit will be restored if recommended by the Attendance Committee.
 The principal has the final decision on this matter.